-- Small satellite technologies-The focus is small satellite (masses of 100 kg or smaller) and the interest is in innovative technologies at the sensor, payload, and spacecraft level that can enable new space security missions or would provide space situational awareness (SSA) and intelligence, surveillance, and reconnaissance (ISR) at lower cost, higher cadence, or improved resiliency than traditional approaches. - Algorithm development and simulation-Advances and new ideas are needed focusing on algorithm development and simulation techniques that could help evaluate and improve concepts or better exploit data from existing sensors.
+- Small satellite technologies-The focus is creating and demonstrating technologies at the sensor, payload, and spacecraft level for small satellites (masses of 100 kg or smaller).
+Such technologies can track missile threats, provide space situational awareness and collect intelligence, surveillance, and reconnaissance at lower cost, higher cadence, or improved resiliency than traditional approaches. - Algorithm development and simulation-Advances and new ideas are needed, focusing on algorithm development and simulation techniques that could help evaluate and improve concepts or better exploit data from existing sensors.